 I am located in Sacramento, California at Old Republic Tattoo Company

-I tattoo Sundays noon-8pm, Monday-Thursday 4-8pm.
-These times are subject to change during the Holidays or due to Travel.
+I tattoo Sunday, Monday, Wednesday & Thursday, hours vary depending on when I have child care.
+These days are subject to change during the Holidays or due to Travel.

 How much will it cost?

-Although this is sometimes the first question people ask, remember that a custom tattoo is a permanent investment in a piece of artwork that you will carry around forever.
-I can do my best to ballpark a price, however, prices for a tattoo vary based on many factors, and for that reason it is virtually impossible to quote an exact cost (especially for larger scale pieces or without an appropriate amount of information about the idea).
+My hourly rate is $200 and I do have a 1 hour minimum.
+A custom tattoo is a permanent investment in a piece of artwork that you will carry around forever.
+I can do my best to ballpark a price, however, prices for a tattoo vary based on many factors (like size, where the tattoo is going, style, detail, black & gray vs full color, and more).
+For that reason it is virtually impossible to quote an exact cost (especially for larger scale pieces or without an appropriate amount of information about the idea).
 When booking multiple sessions for larger pieces, you will only need to pay per session for the time spent tattooing.
 If you need to stay within a budget for each session, just do the math and let me know; I will book you accordingly.
 I realize that not everyone has an unlimited budget for tattoos, and while conscious of budgetary constraints, will not compromise the quality of the work.
 My goal is to provide a valuable piece of artwork to last a lifetime.
 If I do not think I can accomplish what you're asking within your budget, I will let you know.

 Does getting a tattoo hurt?

 Yes, there is some pain involved with getting tattooed.
 They are not licked on by kittens... unless by 'licked' you mean poked and by 'kittens' you mean needles.
 O.o But for the most part, people find the pain to be mostly just annoying yet tolerable.

 Everybody's pain tolerance is different.
 Start small if you are unsure of your pain threshold.
 Some body parts can be more sensitive than others.
 If you have concerns, I will be happy to discuss it with you.